How do I create an individualized major?

 The Individualized Major Advisory and Admissions Committee, which is comprised of faculty from CLAS and CAHNR, with representatives from ACES, the School of Business, and the School of Education, makes the admissions decisions.
 In evaluating an application, the committee will consider two broad criteria:

 - Academic standing.
-You must be in “good standing” and have a GPA of 2.0 (for a major in CLAS) or 2.5 (for a major in CAHNR) in order to apply to the Individualized Major Program.
-To graduate with an individualized major (in both CLAS and CAHNR), you must achieve a major GPA of 2.5.
+You must be in “good standing” and have a GPA of at least 2.0 (for a major in CLAS) or 2.5 (for a major in CAHNR) in order to apply to the Individualized Major Program.
+To graduate with an individualized major (in both CLAS and CAHNR), you must achieve a major GPA of at least 2.5.
 Therefore the Committee will consider whether you are likely to meet the GPA requirement for graduation.

 - Coherence, rigor, and feasibility of the proposed major.
 The committee will evaluate whether the major theme (as presented in your statement of purpose) and plan of study form a cohesive and conceptually-sound degree.
 It will also evaluate the academic rigor of the major, to make sure that it is on par with other majors at the university, and evaluate whether it can be completed as planned.